lilanxiao/Rotated_IoU/readme.md

 # Differentiable IoU of Oriented Boxes
 ![image](image/iou.png "possible shape of IoU")

 (image source: [here](https://stackoverflow.com/questions/11670028/area-of-intersection-of-two-rotated-rectangles))
 ## Introduction
 This repo is an unofficial implementation of [IoU Loss for 2D/3D Object Detection](https://arxiv.org/pdf/1908.03851.pdf).
 It contains the Pytorch function which calculates the intersection area of oriented rectangles using GPU.

 ## Note
+**[2022.06.03]** several changes have been made:
-The CUDA extension is modified recently to cover some corner cases.
-Please consider to update the code and re-compile the extension.
+- The CUDA extension is replaced with native Pytorch implementation to avoid bugs and make the code clearer
+- You don't have to compile anything now.
+- Fix bugs when two boxes are partially overlapped, share corners, have collinear edges, etc.

 ## Check List
 - [x] Pytorch function to find intersection points of oriented rectangles
 - [x] Pytorch function to check if corners of one rectangle lie in another
-- [x] CUDA extension to anti-clockwise sort vertices of the intersection polygon of two rectangles
 - [x] Pytorch function to calculate the intersection of area of rectangles using functions above
 - [x] Test cases
 - [x] Rotated 2d/3d GIoU and DIoU loss